geofflamrock/stack/README.md

     -n, --name             The name of the stack.
 Must be unique -s, --source-branch    The source branch to use for the new branch.
-Defaults to the default branch for the repository -b, --branch           The name of the branch to create within the stack
+Defaults to the default branch for the repository -b, --branch           The name of the branch to create within the stack --push             Push the new branch to the remote repository
 ```

 ### `stack list`